Instructions to contributors

 – Unless an exception is explicitly noted, with an appropriate explanation, submission is a representation that the manuscript has not been published previously, and is not currently under consideration for publication elsewhere.
 A statement transferring copyright from the authors to OPUS will be required before the manuscript can be accepted for publication.

-- Since reviewing is on an anonymous basis, authors should omit their name(s) from all manuscript pages.
-A cover page, giving their name(s), date of submission, e-mail and postal address(es) should, therefore, be provided with the submission.
+– Since reviewing is on an anonymous basis, authors should omit their name(s) from all manuscript pages.
+Author name(s), date of submission, email and postal address(es) should, therefore, be provided within the submission process on ScholarOne and on a separate cover page with the emailed submission.

-- Authors must provide high quality artwork for all figures.
-Figures should be camera ready, black and white printouts and where possible together with a high resolution electronic image presented as a JPEG.
-Poor-definition reproductions are not suitable.
+– All artwork must be submitted in high-resolution digital format.
+Resolution of 600 dpi for black and white artwork, and 300 dpi for photographs or shaded matter (greyscale).
+Preferred format is TIFF, but we can accept JPEG or EPS.
 Each table and figure should be given a title and should be presented on a separate manuscript page at the end of the paper, and the position of figures or tables in the text should be indicated.

 – In the text, reference citations should appear as follows: